prem-muthedath/saros/README.md

 To run the program:
   - `cd` to `saros` directory (where this `README` file is)
-  - Type below command & press ENTER:
+  - Type below command & press `ENTER`:

       - `python -m saros`